ADR-007/fastapi-request-context/README.md

 - **Pluggable context backends** - Use `contextvars` (default) or `context-logging`
 - **Custom context fields** - Extend with your own fields via StrEnum
 - **Logging integration** - JSON and human-readable formatters with automatic context injection
+- **Exception context** - Context automatically added to exception args for debugging
 - **Validation utilities** - Check that routes and dependencies are async
 - **Zero configuration** - Works out of the box with sensible defaults
 - **Type-safe** - Full type hints and mypy strict mode